diffblue/cbmc/src/goto-programs/README.md

 in a binary (wrapped in ELF headers) format or in XML (see the various `_serialization` files).

-The `cbmc` option `--show-goto-programs` is often a good starting point as it outputs goto-programs in a human readable form.
+The `cbmc` option `--show-goto-functions` is often a good starting point as it outputs goto-programs in a human readable form.
 However there are a few things to be aware of.
 Functions have an internal name (for example `c::f00`) and a ‘pretty name’ (for example `f00`) and which is